Richland County Court Records

 OhioCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on OhioCourts.us are subject to the Terms of Service and Privacy Notice.

-Richland County is situated in north-central Ohio, with the city of Mansfield serving as its county seat.
-The county’s court system includes the Richland County Court of Common Pleas — which operates General, Domestic Relations, Juvenile, and Probate divisions — as well as the Mansfield Municipal Court and several Mayor’s Courts in smaller municipalities.
-These courts collectively generate case files, docket entries, judgments, orders, and other records that document the full scope of legal proceedings in the county.
+Richland County sits in north-central Ohio, with Mansfield serving as the county seat.
+The court system here includes the Richland County Court of Common Pleas — which operates General, Domestic Relations, Juvenile, and Probate divisions — along with the Mansfield Municipal Court and several Mayors Courts in smaller municipalities.
+These courts collectively generate case files, docket entries, judgments, orders, and other records that document the full range of legal proceedings across the county.

-Individuals seeking court records in Richland County can begin with the office of the Clerk of Courts, which maintains civil and criminal case files for the Court of Common Pleas and handles public inquiries.
-Ohio’s judicial system also provides electronic tools for locating case information, and OhioCourts.us may help users identify publicly available court case data across the state.
-Beyond online resources, records can be accessed in person at the relevant clerk’s office, through public-access terminals at the courthouse, or by submitting written requests by mail to the appropriate division.
+If you're looking for Richland County court records, start with the Clerk of Courts, which maintains civil and criminal case files for the Court of Common Pleas and handles public inquiries.
+Ohio's judicial system also offers electronic tools for locating case information, and OhioCourts.us can help you identify publicly available court case data across the state.
+Beyond the online tools, you can access records in person at the relevant clerk's office, through public-access terminals at the courthouse, or by submitting a written request by mail.

 How to Look Up a Court Case in Richland County?